 Here are a few techniques you can try yourself, or share with the children in your life.

 If you are interested in bringing Zensational Kids to your school and helping all students access their own power to calm, focus and build resilience, contact us.
-Our school-based programs and our proprietary curriculum for Pre-School, Elementary and Middle/High School help you share techniques like these with your students.
+Our school-based programs and our proprietary curriculum for Pre-K through 12th Grade help you share techniques like these with your students.

 If there are parents, teachers or administrators that you think can benefit from this information, PLEASE share it with them.
 Can you imagine if more children knew the power of activating their own vagus nerve??????